-5 Ways to Save on Out of Pocket Health Care Costs
+5 Ways to Save on Out-of-Pocket Health Care Costs

 It’s no secret that health care costs have been on the rise and show no signs of slowing down.
 Even when you have insurance, the out-of-pocket costs associated with an illness, injury or hospital stay can create financial hardship for individuals and families alike.
 Fortunately, there are some things you can do to lower out-of-pocket health care costs to a manageable level.

 If your insurance plan includes a Health Savings Account (HSA), be sure to keep enough in the account to cover the cost of your deductible.
 In some cases, deductibles can run $3,000 or more.
 That’s a lot of money to have to cover unexpectedly.
 Having that money saved in an HSA provides peace of mind.
-Plus, it’s not taxed and your HSA balance accrues interest, so you’re winning on several fronts.
+Plus, it’s tax-exempt and your HSA balance accrues interest, so you’re winning on several fronts.
 If you don’t have an HSA, make it your goal to have enough emergency savings to cover deductible costs.

 There is huge savings potential here.
 You know all those commercials and pop-up ads you see for prescription drugs?
 Those marketing costs are built into the costs of the prescription.
 Going generic whenever possible can save you hundreds, or even thousands, of dollars a year depending on your prescription needs.
 Whether it’s an antibiotic you need once or a medication to manage a chronic condition, always ask the pharmacist if there’s a generic option available.

 It used to be you had two choices when you got sick or injured: make a doctor’s appointment or go to the emergency room.
 Now, there are a lot more options.
 In some cases, going to an urgent care facility is a more cost-effective option than heading straight to the ER.
 Many insurance plans also offer a 24-hour ‘ask a nurse’ hotline that allows you to speak directly to a registered nurse who will evaluate your symptoms and offer home-care advice or instruct you to seek further treatment.
 Of course, in cases of life-threatening emergencies, always call 911 and get to a hospital as quickly as possible.